 - Air Fryer Calzones — Alfredo sauce makes the perfect dip for these calzones

 - 1 lb pasta (spaghetti, linguini or fettuccine)

 - 2 cups alfredo sauce

 - 1/2 cup grated parmesan cheese

-- Cook pasta according to the package instructions.
-On a low heat, preheat Alfredo Sauce in a seep skillet.
-Add cooked pasta to the Alfredo Sauce.
+- Cook the pasta according to package instructions.
+On low heat, preheat your Alfredo sauce in a deep skillet.
+Add the cooked pasta to the Alfredo Sauce.

-- Stir to combine the alfredo sauce with pasta.
+- Stir to combine the Alfredo sauce with the pasta.
 Remove from heat.

 - Serve pasta right away while the alfredo is still really warm.
 Sprinkle with fresh Parmesan cheese.
 Enjoy!